RamonM1/Cybersecurity-Intrusion-Analysis/README.md

 We began our analysis by reviewing an example dataset.
 This allowed us to practice our approach to Exploratory Data Analysis (EDA) and familiarize ourselves with key cybersecurity terms while our TKH honeypot collected the data necessary for our actual analysis.

+After we recieved our raw data which landed in our S3 bucket there was a number of ETL operations that had to be done before it was clean enough for analysis and visualizations.

+The raw data from our honey pot did not have the columns we were expecting and also had mislabeled columns.
+Along with missing data and misformated data types that had to be resolved before preceeding to visualizations and modeling.

 ![](images/setup.png)

+The `notebooks` folder contains the eda and other jupyter notebooks for the project.

+The `code` folder contains functions written in order to interact with the S3 bucket to do things like extract, merge, pull and push data.

+The `images` folder contains images used in the readme and also visualizations like plots and graphs generated from jupyter notebooks.

 1. Pull repo into your work environment.
 2. Setup a virtual environment this can be done using virtualenv.